| Between the 1870's and

 north from the Waingongoro River, and south from the Stoney River.

+This, however, involved cutting through Māori fences.
 The fences which were cut by the Government surveyors were regularly repaired

 by Te Whiti, Tohu and the Parihaka community, seriously hampering